iron-, ironi-

 From Greek eironeia to Latin ironia to Old French to French ironie which signified "deliberately pretending ignorance, particularly as a rhetorical device to get the better of one's opponent in an argument".

-2. An outcome of events contrary to what was, or might have been, expected: "Jill thought it was ironic that computers break down so often since they are supposed to be a faster way of getting written materials completed."
+2. Description of the outcome of events contrary to what was, or might have been, expected: Jill thought it was ironic that computers break down so often since they are supposed to be a faster way of getting written materials completed.

-"The news article described the ironic crashing of the robber's car into a police station."
+The news article Hank was reading described the ironic crashing of the robber's car into a police station.

-"It was an ironic turn of events when Bessie and Bert became close friends after their marital divorce."
+It was an ironic turn of events when Bessie and Bert became close friends after their marital divorce.

-"Irony differs from deception in that the ironist intends for the listener to reconstruct his or her attitude from the ironic utterance.
-It has long been noted that ironic statements are frequently spoken with a marked intonation, often termed 'the ironic tone of voice'."
+Irony differs from deception in that the ironist intends for the listener to reconstruct his or her attitude from the ironic words that are spoken.

 It is ironic luck when a man gets wonderful poker hands when he plays bridge.

-"Lee made an ironical statement when he said: 'It's raining cats and dogs, but it's lovely weather we're having, isn't it?' "
+Lee made an ironical statement when he said: "It's raining cats and dogs, but it's lovely weather we're having, isn't it?"

-"One ironically disturbing experience is when a person who has been poor all his or her life inherits a fortune after becoming too old and too ill to enjoy it.
-Such a situation may be characterized as the irony of fate, or one of life's little ironies and here the word little is itself being used ironically."
+One ironically disturbing experience was when my neighbor Alfred, who had been poor all his life, inherited a fortune after becoming too old and too ill to enjoy it.
+Such a situation may be characterized as "the irony of fate", or "one of life's little ironies" and here the word "little" is itself being used ironically.

-Herbert is an ironist who brushes his teeth with tongue in cheek.
+Herbert is an ironist who brushes his teeth with "tongue in cheek".

 Ironists are people who strike when the irony is hot.

-"Irony is an insult presented in the form of a compliment."
+Irony is an insult presented in the form of a compliment.

-2. An expression or utterance marked by a deliberate contrast between apparent and intended meaning: "Irony is a literary style that employs various contrasts for humorous or rhetorical effects."3.
-Something that happens that is inconsistent with what might be expected to happen; especially, when this seems absurd or laughable: "It was with a sense of irony that Richard turned down the job that he was striving so hard and for so long to obtain."
+2. An expression or utterance marked by a deliberate contrast between apparent and intended meaning: Irony is a literary style that employs various contrasts for humorous or rhetorical effects.3.
+Something that happens that is inconsistent with what might be expected to happen; especially, when this seems absurd or laughable: It was with a sense of irony that Richard turned down the job that he was striving so hard and for so long to obtain.

-"What irony to be offered three jobs after having been turned down for over two months."
+What irony to be offered three jobs after having been turned down every time for over two months.

-"Irony is an expression of something which is contrary to the intended meaning; the words say one thing but mean something else.
+Irony is an expression of something which is contrary to the intended meaning; the words say one thing but mean something else.
 Here is a classical example of an ironic statement as seen in William Shakespeare's Julius Caesar when Mark Antony ironically stated: "Yet Brutus says he was ambitious; And Brutus is an honorable man."

 Irony is saving something for many years and then getting rid of it just before it is needed.